Ready to Get Started?

 - that as you practice them will increase the power of your conversational emotional intelligence.

-Meet the trainers - An introduction video and audio discussion about emotional intelligence
+Meet the trainers - an audio discussion about emotional intelligence

 - a discussion between two trainers about the practical use of